AxelSorensenDev/Eevee/README.md

 <img src="docs/annotate-key.png" width="400px">
 <img src="docs/annotate-search.png" width="400px">

+## Offline use
+Once the Eevee link has been visited once, the tool will be cached in the browser and can be used offline.
+The tool can also be downloaded from the browser as a Progressive Web Application, allowing it to be used as a native desktop app.

 ### Shortcuts
 The main keyboard shortcuts are available in the annotation interface
-* Arrows up/down: navigate through tasks
+* Arrows up/down: navigate between tasks (also used for navigating through labels in 'search mode')
 * Arrows left/right: navigate through data
-* Number keys: when less then 10 labels, they can be used to select labels
+* Number keys: when less than 10 labels, they can be used to select labels
-*
+* Spacebar: mark an annotation instance as 'done'
+* Enter: select the highlighted label in the 'search mode' popup
+* Esc: close the 'search mode' popup

 ## Use-cases
 - [Annotate slot and intent detection for a new language](docs/xsid.md)